cloud-gov/product/adr/ADR-0009-shield-advanced.md

 [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) is AWS's Content Delivery Network (CDN) product.
 It is comprised of a globally distributed network of edge locations and is meant to speed up content delivery by serving cached content from locations geographically close to users.
 CloudFront distributions tell CloudFront which origin servers to use and are associated with a domain name.

+[Web Application Firewall (WAF)](https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html) lets you monitor HTTP and HTTPS requests to certain resources and control access to content based on rules.
+You can write custom rules or use AWS Managed Rulesets, which consist of rules maintained by AWS.

 [Shield Advanced](https://docs.aws.amazon.com/waf/latest/developerguide/ddos-advanced-summary.html) is a tier of AWS Shield, a DDoS protection service.
-Shield Advanced automatically creates Web Application Firewall (WAF) rules in response to changing traffic to block requests that are part of a DDoS attack.
+Shield Advanced automatically creates WAF rules in response to changing traffic to block requests that are part of a DDoS attack.
 Shield Advanced can be enabled on [certain AWS resource types](https://docs.aws.amazon.com/waf/latest/developerguide/ddos-advanced-summary-protected-resources.html), including CloudFront distributions.

 ## Implementation